 We work effectively across teams and services to support people.
 We make sure they only need to tell their story once by sharing their assessment of needs when they move between different services.
-Evidence Categories

-- feedback from people collected by CQC, the provider, local community groups and other stakeholders give feedback on care
+- feedback from people collected by CQC, the provider, local community groups and other stakeholders - give feedback on care

-- Feedback from staff and leaders

 - feedback from staff collected by CQC and the provider

 - feedback from leaders

 - whistleblowing

-- commissioners and other system partners - health and care professionals working with the service Processes
+- commissioners and other system partners - health and care professionals working with the service